Warilla-Lake South Gorillas: History

 The very first team to play for Warilla was an under-9's side in the Illawarra competition in 1964.
 On the back of this, in 1965, Warilla successfully split from Shellharbour-Lake Illawarra to form their own club known as Warilla.
 The club fielded an under-18s squad that year entered their inaugural grade team in reserves in 1966.
 In 1969, the club took its first step into first grade, as well as fielding a third grade side for the first time.

 The Gorillas won their first premiership in 1978.
 Their success continued winning three more first grade grand finals in the 80's and again in the 90's.
 The turn of the century wasn't as fruitful for the club winning no first grade titles, although they participated in a few finals.
 Notably, the Gorillas lost two consecutive grand finals, in 2009 to the Albion Park-Oak Flats Eagles and in 2010 to the Gerringong Lions.

-In 2011 Warilla ended their 14-year premiership drought by defeating the Gerringong Lions 36-6.
+In 2011 Warilla ended their 14-year premiership drought by defeating the Gerringong Lions 36–6.
 Prop Alex Volkanovski was named man of the match in his final game for the Gorillas before embarking on his UFC career.
-Since the Gorillas last grand final win in 2011 they have appeared in three losing grand finals, 2013 to the Gerringong Lions, 2014 to the Nowra-Bomaderry Jets and in 2016 to the Gerringong Lions.
+Since the Gorillas grand final win in 2011 they appeared in three losing grand finals, 2013 to the Gerringong Lions, 2014 to the Nowra-Bomaderry Jets and in 2016 to the Gerringong Lions.

+In 2020, the Gorillas and the Lions rivalry continued in the 2020 grand final.
+Gerringong won this encounter 20-6 which featured Tyran Wishart who would go on and play in the NRL.
+In 2022, the Gorillas would have there revenge against the Lions winning their 9 premiership with a 16-14 win.

+The Gorillas did not enter a first-grade team in 2025.
+This was the first time they did not feature in first grade side since their inception into the Group 7 Rugby League competition in 1969.